 The approximate costs involved in prosecuting a patent application through to registration in India range from $3,000 to $5,000 (excluding annuity fees) – each application contains one priority, 10 claims and 30 pages of specification.

 What are the most effective ways for a patent owner to enforce its rights in your jurisdiction?

 In recent years, the Indian courts have shown zeal and dynamism for the effective protection of IP rights, particularly in respect of patents.
 The most effective way to enforce patent rights includes a civil action seeking the following remedies:

-- a temporary or interim injunction – the court can impose a temporary restraining order on the defendant until final disposal of the civil suit or for such time as stated in the court order;
+- a temporary injunction – the court can impose a temporary restraining order on the defendant until final disposal of the civil suit or for such time as stated in the court order;

 - a permanent injunction – the court can issue a final order restraining the defendant from carrying out activities constituting patent infringement in India;

 - damages or account of profits;

 - delivery up or destruction of infringing articles; or

 A patent owner also has the following options to enforce its rights in India: